IanYeung/MGLD-VSR/README.md

   --scale_lr False
 ```

 Train the temporal-aware sequence decoder.
-Please set the ckpt_path, load_path and data_root in config files.
+Please set the ckpt_path, load_path and data_root paths in config files.

 You need to first generate training data using the finetuned diffusion model in the first stage.
 ```